LagoVista/docs/Messaging/Parsing/Index.md

 ### Introduction

-When building a system that process messages, you need to normalize the content of those messages into a format you can use in your application.
+When building a system that processes messages, you need to normalize the content of those messages into a format that you can use in your application.

 Normally this is done by writing code.
-In NuvIoT we use a data driven approach to describe your messages and then have a powerful parsing engine that will extract the data from those messages and turn it into a format that can be used in your application.
+In NuvIoT, we use a data-driven approach to describe your messages and then have a powerful parsing engine that will extract the data from those messages and turn it into a format that can be used in your application.

 This has two key benefits over parsing messages in code:
-1. To update your parsing algorithm, you don't need to compile and re-build your application, you can simply make the changes and redeploy.
+1. To update your parsing algorithm, you do not need to compile and rebuild your application, you can simply make the changes and redeploy.
-1. The protocols and message definitions are self-documenting as part of the solution, not burried somewhere in a code file.
+1. The protocols and message definitions are self-documenting as part of the solution, not buried somewhere in a code file.

-From a performance perspective, the parsing algorithm was optimized and in fact uses many of the same constructs you would use if you developed a hard coded parsing algorithm, we just provide a data-driven mechanism for ultimate flexibility.
+From a performance perspective, the parsing algorithm was optimized and, in fact, uses many of the same constructs you would use if you developed a hard-coded parsing algorithm.
+We provide a data-driven mechanism for ultimate flexibility.

 #### Overview
 * [Parsing Overview](Overview.md)